ByteDance-Seed/EvaLearn/readme.md

 ## 🔑 Key Functions

+### Main Evaluation Function

-### `sequentialEval`
+#### `sequentialEval`

-The main evaluation function that processes sequences of questions.
+The main evaluation function that processes sequences of questions with checkpoint recovery and API flexibility.

 ```python
 sequentialEval(